djhunt-ibm/agentic-ai-client-bootcamp/usecases/ask-hr/assets/AskHR_methodology.md

 Establish measurable objectives, such as reduced HR ticket volume, improved employee satisfaction, and faster response times.

 - Technical Feasibility Assessment:
-Evaluate the existing HR systems and data sources for compatibility with IBM Watsonx Orchestrate.
+Evaluate the existing HR systems and data sources for compatibility with IBM watsonx Orchestrate.
 Assess the availability of APIs and data access mechanisms.
 Determine the need for custom integrations or data transformations.